jobenvil/seafile-docs/develop/web_api_v2.1.md

 # Web API V2.1

-Note: The following API is only available since Seafile v5.1.
+Note: The following APIs are only available since Seafile v5.1.

 <p><div class="toc">
 <li><a href="#share">Share</a><ul>